apatik/puppet-netatalk/README.md

 Tested on CentOS 6.7, CentOS 7.1.
 Help to support other operating systems is welcome.
 See `params.pp`

-Current there is no netatalk rpm available from the usual repositories but a source rpm can be obtained from their [wiki](http://netatalk.sourceforge.net/).
+Currently there is no netatalk rpm available from the usual repositories but a source rpm can be obtained from their [wiki](http://netatalk.sourceforge.net/).

 Every now and then I publish a final rpm in my blog [https://www.nbalonso.com](https://www.nbalonso.com).
 Please use the search to find the most recent version.